ADA-SITE-JML/wm2-2021-summer/homeworks/hw3/README.md

 # Added or Updated in Assignment 3

 * You can also create your own user in db.
 However it is recommended to use register for this because of hashed password.
 I have used BCryptPasswordEncoder with 12 rounds.
-* I have specified three data source.
+* I have specified two data source.
 You can use one them by making primary.
-I made Online Postgres DB primary.
-If you want to can use, local postgress, or h2db by making them primary.
-If you use, Online Postgres DB, you need to wait about 3 mins minutes to run application because of connection.
-However, it is recommended to use it.
-If you do not use H2-DB.
-Because you will have data in tables.
+I made H2 DB primary.
+If you want to use Online postgres DB, make it primary.
+If you use Online Postgres DB, you need to wait about 3 mins minutes to run application because of connection.
 * If you use H2 Database, data.sql will initialized.
 Or in online postgres already initialized.
 So, you can login with admin, admin to spring security and also to profile (username=admin, password=admin);
 * Each user can have multiple profiles.
 * Once you run application, you will able to open only /login or /signup pages. /login post request is deafult request from Spring Security.
 * While register, password stored in hashed format.
+* When you switch to the new profile after Spring Security login, you can switch profiles which belong to logged User.
+As you seen from table, user is foreign key fro profile.
+ New user registered in USER mode.
+You can make them in ADMIN mode only from database.

+#### Possible logins

+* User:username = admin, password = admin
+	* Profile: username=admin, password=admin
+	* Profile: username=tqasimova, password=fagan123
+* User: username=frasulov, password=frasulov123
+	* Profile: username=frasulov4671, password=fagan123
+	* Profile: username=jhaciyev, password=fagan123

 #### Exceptions